OHDSI/CohortDiagnostics/examplePackage/readme.md

 To modify the package to include the cohorts of interest, take these steps:

-1. Copy/download the *examplePackage* folder, and change the package name as needed.
+1. Copy/download the *examplePackage* folder.
+For example, download the Zip file [here](https://github.com/OHDSI/CohortDiagnostics/archive/master.zip), open it, and locate the *examplePackage* folder and extract it.

+2. Change the package name as needed.
 Most importantly:
     - Change the `Package:` field in the *DESCRIPTION* file,
     - The `packageName` argument in the *R/CohortDiagnostics* file, and
     - The `library()` call at the top of *extras/CodeToRun.R*
     - The name of the *.Rproj* file.

-2. Open the R project in R studio (e.g. by double-clicking on the *.Rproj* file).
+3. Open the R project in R studio (e.g. by double-clicking on the *.Rproj* file).

-3. Modify *inst/settings/CohortsToCreate.csv* to include only those cohorts you are interested in.
+4. Modify *inst/settings/CohortsToCreate.csv* to include only those cohorts you are interested in.
 Fill in each of the four columns:

     - **atlasId**: The cohort ID in ATLAS.
     - **atlasName**: The full name of the cohort.
 This will be shown in the Shiny app.
     - **cohortId**: The cohort ID to use in the package.
 USually the same as the cohort ID in ATLAS.
     - **name**: A short name for the cohort, to use to create file names. do not use special characters.

-4. Run this code (note, this can also be found in *extras/PackageMaintenance.R*):
+5. Run this code (note, this can also be found in *extras/PackageMaintenance.R*):

     ```r
     # If ROhdsiWebApi is not yet installed: